 In 1974 he transferred to the fleet, serving aboard the cruiser USS Little Rock (CLG 4), then was assigned to The Navy Band in Washington, DC.
 After three years with the band and a promotion to Chief Musician, he was assigned to the Bureau of Naval Personnel as Assistant Budget Manager for the Navy Music Program in 1978.
 In 1981, he was commissioned an ensign and reported for duty as Music Program Liaison Officer for the Navy Chief of Information in the Pentagon.

 The USNA Band Tuba Euphonium Quartet, 1996.

 Karl Schultz, Ken Shrum, Jarrod Williams, Kelly O'Bryant.

-The next few years led him to assignments throughout the fleet including, Director, Navy Bands San Diego and Seventh Fleet Band, Supply Officer and Assistant Leader for The United States Navy Band, and XO and CO of the School of Music in Little Creek, VA.
+The next few years led him to assignments throughout the fleet including, Director, Navy Bands San Diego and Seventh Fleet Band, Supply Officer and Assistant Leader for The United States Navy Band, and Executive Officer and Commanding Officer of the School of Music in Little Creek, VA.